National Democratic Party (Morocco)

 The National Democratic Party (Parti national-démocrate) is a political party in Morocco.
-Its current leader is Abdellah Kadiri.

 History and Profile

-The party was established 1981 as a split from the National Rally of Independents.
+The party was founded by Mohamed Arsalane El Jadidi in 1981 as a split from the National Rally of Independents.

 At the last legislative elections, 27 September 2002, the party won 12 out of 325 seats.
 In the parliamentary election, held on 7 September 2007, the party won 14 out of 325 seats together with the Al Ahd with which it formed an alliance, called the Covenant Party.

-It decided to merge into the Authenticity and Modernity Party in 2008, but then decided against this move later.
+It decided to merge into the Authenticity and Modernity Party in 2008; however, it later decided against this move.